 Experience the power and mystique of the river as it flows east to west for one of only a few times over its length.
 Get a taste of the area once known as the Rock Island Rapids – considered the most dangerous section of the upper Mississippi.

 The Channel Cat Water Taxi provides three (3) open-air passenger ferryboats on the Mississippi River.
-Service is generally provided from Memorial Day through Labor Day, with additional weekend service through October (weather permitting).
+Service is generally provided from Memorial Day weekend through Labor Day, with additional weekend service through October (weather permitting).

 Located near the WIU-QC Campus and the Mills, the Riverbend Commons is the new home port for the Channel Cat.
 If you're looking for a quiet, inexpensive way to see the Mississippi, hop on the adjacent Great River Trail, which spans 60 miles along the Illinois riverfront.